matthiasferch/tsm/README.md

 Building TSM
 ------------

-This project includes a solution file for Visual Studio 2012.
-It also works with the free Express version of Visual Studio 2012 for the Web, which can be downloaded for free from the Microsoft website.
-Please install the TypeScript plugin for Visual Studio 2012 to get syntax highlighting and IntelliSense support: http://www.microsoft.com/en-us/download/details.aspx?id=34790.
+This project includes a solution file for *Visual Studio 2012*.
+It also works with the free Express version of *Visual Studio 2012 for the Web*, which can be downloaded for free from the Microsoft website.
+Please install the *TypeScript plugin for Visual Studio 2012* to get syntax highlighting and IntelliSense support: http://www.microsoft.com/en-us/download/details.aspx?id=34790.

 If you do not want to or cannot use Visual Studio, you can use the command line tool which comes with the plugin instead: